-At Widford Lodge we recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn, achieve and to prepare for adult life.
+At Widford Lodge we recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn, achieve and to prepare to play a confident and informed role in society.
 We follow a broadly Christian ethos but welcome pupils of all faiths.
 We aim to provide an education that provides children with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
 This is embedded throughout all aspects of school life.